japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingQueryManager.md

 Cannot start query with id [id] as another query with same id is already active.
 Perhaps you are attempting to restart a query from checkpoint that is already active.
 ----

-NOTE: `startQuery` is used exclusively when `DataStreamWriter` is requested to <<spark-sql-streaming-DataStreamWriter.adoc#start, start an execution of the streaming query>>.
+NOTE: `startQuery` is used exclusively when `DataStreamWriter` is requested to <<spark-sql-streaming-DataStreamWriter.md#start, start an execution of the streaming query>>.

 === [[postListenerEvent]] Posting StreamingQueryListener Event to StreamingQueryListenerBus -- `postListenerEvent` Internal Method